-The only thing worse than having acne-prone skin is shaving acne prone skin: It’s painful, it’s messy and it’s unfortunately something a whole lot of us have to deal with — studies indicate that between 40 and 55 percent of people between the ages of 20 and 40 suffer from breakouts.
+The only thing worse than having acne-prone skin is shaving acne-prone skin: It’s painful, it’s messy and it’s unfortunately something a whole lot of us have to deal with — studies indicate that between 40 and 55 percent of people between the ages of 20 and 40 suffer from breakouts.
 Shaving acne-prone skin doesn’t have to be such a hassle, though.
-According to dermatologist Shari Lipner and skin-care expert Allison Gallo, the secret to effortlessly shaving acne-prone skin is simply preparing your face before shaving, using the right products and utilizing proper shaving technique.
-Here’s what that means:
+According to dermatologist Shari Lipner and skincare expert Allison Gallo, the secret to effortlessly shaving acne-prone skin is simply preparing your face before shaving, using the right products and utilizing proper shaving technique.
+Here’s what that means.

-Step #1: Prepare Your Face
+Step #1: Prep That Face

-First things first: Lipner recommends hopping into a hot shower to open up your pores and wash away dirt, grime and dead skin cells.
+First things first, Lipner recommends hopping into a hot shower to open up your pores and wash away dirt, grime and dead skin cells.
 Essentially, you want to remove anything that might create friction — which is what causes razor burn, irritation and potentially even more acne — when you slide the razor across your face.
 “Taking a hot shower before shaving also softens the hairs,” Lipner adds.
 This is another plus, since the softer your hairs are, the less they’ll pull when you go to shave.

 Step #2: Pick the Right Products

-Once you’ve showered and exfoliated, apply a shaving lather, which will act like a slippery barrier between the razor and your skin, meaning less friction and less damage to your face.
+Once you’ve showered and exfoliated, apply a shave cream, which will act like a slippery barrier between the razor and your skin, meaning less friction and less damage to your face.
 “Those with acne-prone skin should use a cushion-y shave product that provides extra protection and keeps the skin hydrated,” Gallo explains.
 And don’t be afraid to really lube up: When you don’t apply enough cream, you end up using pressure to get a closer shave, because the blade isn’t gliding across your face like it should.
 That pressure is one of the biggest causes of irritation and redness, which can quickly turn into breakouts when you have acne-prone skin.

-For those who have thick facial hair on top of the acne-prone skin, applying a pre-shave oil before the regular shaving foam can also make a world of difference.
+For those who have thick facial hair on top of the acne-prone skin, applying a beard oil before the regular shaving foam can also make a world of difference.
 This extra lubrication will allow you to use even less pressure while shaving, which as we mentioned above, is vital to shaving a face full of acne.

 Step #3: Be Gentle